What Should You Know About a Herniated Disc Injury If You Have Been in a car crash in Georgia?

 What Causes a Herniated Disc?

 When the herniated disc ruptures and pushes out, the nerves may become pinched.
-A herniated disc may occur suddenly in an event such as a fall, an auto accident, a work-related accident, or may occur gradually with repetitive straining of the spine.
+A herniated disc may occur suddenly in an event such as a fall, a car crash in Georgia, a work-related accident, or may occur gradually with repetitive straining of the spine.
 Each vertebra of your spine is protected by a spinal disc that gives the vertebrae a soft cushion, as it were, and protects the vertebrae.
 As you get older, those discs lose their elasticity and softness and become more prone to injury, such as a disc rupture.

 What are the Symptoms of a Herniated Disc?